 Kiwifruit vines that run short of water, especially during phases of rapid growth, will wilt and the leaves will quickly go brown.
 Kiwifruit vines suffering from drought will produce smaller fruit and excessive drought can reduce the following season's yield.
 Excessive irrigation, particularly in clay soils, can also be detrimental to the productivity of kiwifruit vines.
 Kiwifruit roots are sensitive to a lack of air and if the roots remain under water for 24-48 hours it will result in root death from which the vine is slow to recover.
-Irrigation can also be used as tool to increase fruit size prior to harvest.
-This is managed with caution by growers because although water increases the fruit size it also reduces the fruit dry matter.
-Growers are paid using both measures.
+Growers are paid for both fruit size and dry matter.
+Water stress can constrain fruit growth any time in the growing season but will have the greatest impact in the six weeks after flowering.
+Some growers reduce irrigation later in the season to improve dry matter, however this should be managed with caution as it can have a detrimental effect on fruit size and vine health.